Waupun coping with COVID 19 challenges

 “Please do not go to your local healthcare facility before contacting the appropriate number,” she wrote.
 “City of Waupun staff will continue to monitor the situation and will provide regular updates to our community to promote public health and welfare.”

-The Wauoun Area Chamber of Commerce has been compiling a list of business hours and services, sharing them with members of the public through their website, waupunchamber.com.
+The Waupun Area Chamber of Commerce has been compiling a list of business hours and services, sharing them with members of the public through their website, waupunchamber.com.

 “Now more than ever it is crucial to shop local,” said chamber executive director Casey DesPres.
 “The small businesses that have always been there to sponsor your local events, donated to all your fundraisers and contribute to the local economy are now in need of your help.
 Whenever possible buy from a local vendor.
 If you can’t shop from them now, do something to let them know you care about them like purchase gift cards, write positive reviews and pray for them.
 Here at the chamber we have and will be doing everything we can to get the information out as soon as we receive it.”